opendatacube/odc-stats/README.md

 ```

 ## Usage
-Statistician offers a set of powerful and flexible tools to generate statistical summaries (usually across time) of large
-collections of Earth Observation imagery managed in an Open Datacube Instance.

 Running statistician requires a few steps, to prepare and cache the input data, set up the configuration file.
 Some information for running odc-stats is discussed below.